pavelrn/NetManage/README.md

 ```

-## Running
+### ...and action!

 The following playbook will configure a set of management protocols.
-Please note that not every <device type,protocol> pars are implemented in playbook.
+Please note that not every <device type,protocol> pairs are implemented in playbook.
+Please see getters/* for details.

 ```
 ansible-playbook -i inventory.sample deploy-management.yml --tags="snmp,syslog,ntp,ssh"